Claualvarez/Internal_structure_similarity_benchmark/README.md

 # Internal_structure_similarity_benchmark

-We constructed a database of proteins without internal sequence and structure similarity.
+We constructed a database of proteins without internal sequence and structure similarity from a subset of the PDB composed of 28337 non-redundant chains, as determined by BLASTClust at 30% sequence identity.
-To this end, we used three sequential filters on a subset of the PDB composed of 28337 non-redundant chains, as determined by BLASTClust at 30% sequence identity:
+We applied three sequential filters:

 1) structural symmetry filter: SymD [1] Z-score < 4;
 2) conserved internal sequence similarity filter: InterPro [2] sequence signatures; and
 3) sequence and structure evaluation using FiRES, HHrepID [3], lalign [4], RADAR [5], CE-symm [6], ReUPred [7] and Swelfe [8] with default parameter.

 ## Other benchmark databases